 - Set an example.

 - Make sure your vehicle is safe and well-maintained.

 - Be familiar with the tasks and requirements of teaching your teen to drive.
-Use the publication How to Steer Them to Safe Driving.
+Use The Parent's Supervised Driving Program Guidebook.

 - Start out slow and simple, in a low traffic area or a parking lot.

 - Work your way into more difficult driving.